 Donna Jean Godchaux packed a wild résumé into 78 years.
 You hear her on Percy Sledge’s “When a Man Loves a Woman” and Elvis Presley’s “Suspicious Minds,” then suddenly she’s onstage with the Grateful Dead from 1972 to 1979, trading lines with Jerry Garcia and belting “Sunrise” and “From the Heart of Me.”
 If you want a practical takeaway, go listen to “Terrapin Station” with fresh ears and try singing those harmonies in the shower.
 Born August 22, 1947, in Florence, Alabama, she brought Muscle Shoals grit to arena chaos.
 She died November 2, 2025, in Nashville, leaving music that still hits.

-Dick Cheney, 84, the 46th vice president under George W. Bush from 2001 to 2009, died November 4, 2025 from pneumonia and cardiac and vascular disease.
+The 46th vice president under George W. Bush from 2001 to 2009 died on November 4, 2025, from pneumonia and cardiac and vascular disease.
 He pushed the USA Patriot Act and shaped the War on Terror after 9/11.
-Bush remembered him saying, “Dick was a calm and steady presence in the White House… he never failed to give his best.”
+Bush remembered him saying he “was a calm and steady presence in the White House… he never failed to give his best.”
 Cheney never hid how he saw foreign policy.
 In 1998 he joked, “The good Lord didn’t see fit to put oil and gas only where there are democratically elected regimes friendly to the United States.”
 He’s survived by Lynne, Liz, and Mary.

 Diane Ladd never backed down from a role that required a little grit.
 The Meridian-born actress, who went from guest spots in the 1960s to stealing scenes from Jack Nicholson and Nicolas Cage, died November 3 in Ojai at 89 with her daughter Laura Dern beside her.
 She once joked she could “look 17 or look 70” depending on the day.
 True.